357th Fighter Squadron

-The 357th Fighter Squadron is part of the 355th Fighter Wing at Davis–Monthan Air Force Base, Arizona.
-It operates Fairchild Republic A-10 Thunderbolt II aircraft training pilots for close air support missions.
+The 357th Fighter Squadron is in inactive United States Air Force unit.
+It was last active at Davis–Monthan Air Force Base, Arizona, where it operated Fairchild Republic A-10 Thunderbolt II aircraft, training pilots for close air support missions.

 The squadron was first activated during World War II as a Republic P-47 Thunderbolt fighter squadron.
 After training in the United States the unit deployed to the European Theater of Operations.
 The unit entered combat operations in the summer of 1943, continuing in combat until April 1945.
 It earned a Distinguished Unit Citation for carrying out a difficult attack in April 1944.
 The squadron moved to Germany, where it was briefly part of the occupation forces before returning to the United States where it was inactivated in November 1945.

-Mission

-The 357th conducts all formal course directed aircraft transition, day and night weapons and tactics employment, day and night aerial refueling, and dissimilar air combat maneuvers.
-The squadron trains pilots to plan, coordinate, execute, and control day and night close air support, air interdiction and battlefield surveillance and reconnaissance.